 Wyoming Vaccinates Important People (WyVIP) Program

 The WyVIP Program is a state-funded vaccine program that provides affordable vaccine to children who are not VFC-eligible.
+As of January 1, 2021, only Federally Qualified Health Centers (FQHCs), Rural Health Clinics, and Public Health offices will be eligible to participate in the Wyoming Vaccinates Important People (WyVIP) Program.

 Influenza vaccine, Hepatitis A, meningococcal, and HPV are NOT available through the WyVIP Program.